 - Deliver a puff by pressing the inhaler once

-- The victim should then breath in slowly through their mouth and hold in breath for ten seconds.
+- The victim should then breathe in slowly through their mouth and hold a deep breath for ten seconds.

 - Allow one minute between puffs